 - 4. Install the Heterogeneous Services (HS) catalogs. - a.
-If necessary, use SQLPlus to connect to Oracle Integrating Server as the SYS user. - b.
+If necessary, use SQLPlus to connect to Oracle database as the SYS user. - b.
 Enter the following command:

+'''

 SQL> DESCRIBE HS_FDS_CLASS

+'''

 The DESCRIBE statement produces output on your screen.
-If the DESCRIBE statement indicates success, then heterogeneous services catalogs have been created on Oracle Integrating Server and you can proceed to Step 5.
+If the DESCRIBE statement indicates success, then heterogeneous services catalogs have been created on Oracle database and you can proceed to Step 5.